 Before you can add the members location mapping gadget to a page on your site, you need to set up your Google Maps integration.

-- Go to the Google Maps platform and click the Get Started button.
+- Go to the Google Cloud platform and click the Get Started button.

-- Scroll down to the Application restrictions section and select the option to restrict this key's usage to HTTP referrers (websites).
+- Within the Application restrictions section, select the option to restrict this key's usage to HTTP referrers (websites).